C interview questions and answers

 Answer:

-Assign the priority considering precedence and associative.
+Assign the priority by considering precedence and associativity.

 (3) How to read following pointer?